 Proving tax evasion can be difficult.
 When investigating allegations of tax evasion, the IRS will:

 - Review finances: The IRS will review the taxpayer’s finances to determine if fraud or the concealment of income is present.
-(If a bank asks their account-holder to terminate their banking relationship, it is likely that a subpoena has been served on the bank for review of the account-holder’s records.
+(If a bank asks their account holder to terminate their banking relationship, it is likely that a subpoena has been served on the bank to review the account holder’s records.
 This is a clue that a federal investigation is underway.)